microsoft/WhatTheHack/045-InfraAsCode-Bicep/Coach/README.md

 - Challenge 11: **[Deploy Resources to Different Scopes](Solution-11.md)**
    - Learn how to deploy resources to different scopes
 - Challenge 12: **[Deploy an Azure App Service](Solution-12.md)**
-   - Learn how to an Azure App Service & deploy an app to it
+   - Learn how to an Azure App Service and deploy an app to it
 - Challenge 13: **[Deploy an AKS cluster](Solution-13.md)**
-   - Learn how to an AKS cluster & deploy an app to it
+   - Learn how to deploy an AKS cluster and deploy an app to it

 ## Coach Prerequisites